Wonder Cement

 Wonder Cement is an Indian cement producing company that is based out of Rajasthan.
 It was started in 2010 under RK Group.
 It manufactures Portland pozzolana and ordinary Portland cement for plaster, brickwork, and other construction applications.

-Plants
+History

 In 2012, the company set up its first unit in Nimbahera, Rajasthan, with thirty lakh tonnes per annum.

 In 2015, Wonder Cement added another unit taking its annual cement production to 67.5 lakh tonnes.